BaptisteD51/nouveau-theme-caweb/README.md

 To generate translation files, you need to use a third party application such as [Poedit](https://poedit.net/) or the free WordPress plugin [Loco Translate](https://fr.wordpress.org/plugins/loco-translate/).
 As the Poedit software isn't very intuitive, I used the WordPress plugin **LocoTranslate**.
 That plugin give the same result, and you can work diretly from the WordPress back-office.

 For the Caweb theme, you won't normally have to do it another time.
-But just in case :
+But just in case:
 1. To generate the **.pot** template file, intall and activate the plugin Loco Translate.
 Go to *Locotranslate -> Themes -> Your_Theme -> Generate template*.
 A .pot should have been generated in the path you specified while registering your textdomain.
 2. To create **.po** and **.mo** files containing the translations for a language, go to *Locotranslate -> Themes -> Your_Theme -> New language*.
 Choose the language to which you want to translate.
 From here, you will be able to translate each indivudual strings and generate the files.

 #### Update translation files
 This is something you are very likely to do.
 Whenever you write code in the theme files and add new strings (always in internationalization functions), you will have to update the .pot, and the .po and .mo files for each languages.

-To do this, you have to :
+To do this, you have to:
-1. **Update the .pot template.** Proceed as such : *Locotranslate -> Themes -> Your_Theme -> Edit template*.
+1. **Update the .pot template.** Proceed as such: *Locotranslate -> Themes -> Your_Theme -> Edit template*.
 Click on the *sync* button.
 This will retrieve the new strings.
 2. **Update your .po and .mo files** for each language.
 Go to *Locotranslate -> Themes -> Your_Theme*, add translation for the new strings and save.

 ### ACF Custom fields

 #### How it works
-With the plugin *Advanced Custom Fields (ACF)*, it's very easy to add custom fields to the admin interface, from the admin interface (*ACF->Field groups*).
-For example you can add input fields in the posts editing pages, in navigation menu items or even in users profiles.
-The type of fields are various : text inputs, checkboxes, images...
-You have to indicate a *Field Name* which is a key to retrieve the inputed data.
+With the plugin *Advanced Custom Fields (ACF)*, you can add additional fields to the admin interface.
+Go to *ACF->Field groups*.
+For example, you can add input fields for posts editing pages, for navigation menu items or even for user profiles.
+There are various types of fields: text inputs, checkboxes, images...
+For each field, you have to indicate a *Field Name* which is a **key to retrieve the inputed data**.

-To retrieve the data inputed in ACF Fields and use them in your template files, you have to use the ACF function :
+To retrieve the data inputed in ACF Fields and use it in your template files, you have to use the ACF function:

     '''
     get_field('Field Name', 'Post/User/Menu item/...
 ID')
     '''

 You don't have to indicate the ID for posts while in the WordPress Loop.

-You can export your custom fields in *ACF->Tools->Export*.
-This is useful if you want to use the fields with an other WordPress installation, as the fields are saved by default in the database.
-You have two export options : PhP or JSON.
-JSON is a more flexible option, so I choose it for the CAWEB theme.
+You can export your custom fields, go to *ACF->Tools->Export*.
+This is useful if you want to reuse the same fields with an other WordPress installation, because the fields are saved by default in the database.
+You have two export options: PhP or JSON. **JSON** is a more flexible option, so I choose it for the CAWEB theme.
 Then, you have to include the exported code in the theme files.
-You just have to create a *acf-json* repository in your theme files and paste the exported .json code to retrieve your fields in every WP installation.
+You just have to create a *acf-json* folder in your theme files and paste the exported .json code.
+You will be able to retrieve your fields in the WP back-office.

-Note that it's possible to add custom fields with WordPress base functionnalities, but as it is very painful, the ACF plugin is a better option.
+Note that it's possible to add custom fields with WordPress base functionnalities, but as it is very painful, the ACF plugin is a much better option.

 #### Custom fields for authors
 As it was requested, I added custom Fields to create author boxes for post authors.
-These author boxes are located at the bottom of posts.
-To modify your author box, go to to your WordPress profile : *Users->Profile*.
-At the bottom of your profile you can add a profile picture, a description and a link to your LinkedIn account.
-The displayed name in the author box is the one you define in the basic WordPress Field *Display name publicly as*
+These author boxes are displayed at the bottom of posts.
+To modify your author box, go to to your WordPress profile: *Users->Profile*.
+At the bottom of your profile you can **add a profile picture, a description and a link to your LinkedIn account**.
+The displayed name of the author box is the one you define in the basic WordPress Field *Display name publicly as.*

 #### Custom fields for posts
-I added two checkboxes for post.
-One checkbox is there to allow the author to choose if he wants the author box to be displayed.
+I added two checkboxes for posts:
+1. The first checkbox allows the author to choose to display the author box or not for the article (for some reason he could choose to stay anonymous).

-In the theme, by default, the illustration image is the same as the one for the post-thumbnail (in a different format).
+2. With the CAWEB theme, by default, the illustration image is the same as the post-thumbnail (in a different format).
 If the author wants a different image, he can uncheck the checkbox and add another image at the top with gutenberg.

 #### Custom fields for intervenant post type
-There are two url input fields for teachers :
+There are two url input fields for teachers:
 - An input for the LinkedIn profile
 - An input for a Youtube interview, if there is one.

 #### Custom fields for navigation menus
-With ACF, it is possible to add fields in menu items.
-It's a bit more complicated to retreve the data as for other content type, but its manageable through the filter *wp_nav_menu_objects*
+With ACF, it is possible to add fields for menu items.
+It's a bit more complicated to retrieve the data as for other content types, but its manageable through the filter *wp_nav_menu_objects*

-The function you hook to this filter takes two arguments, the *menu items* and the *arguments*.
-These "arguments" contains information about each items.
-You also must indicate the parameters 10 and 2, or it won't work for some reason :
+You have to hook a function with two arguments to this filter, the *menu items* and the *arguments*.
+These "arguments" contain information about each items.
+You must also add the parameters 10 and 2, or the filter won't work for some reason:

     '''
         function your_function($items, $args){